etcd-io/etcd/Documentation/op-guide/clustering.md

 By setting the size key to the URL, you create a discovery URL with an expected cluster size of 3.

-If you bootstrap an etcd cluster using discovery service with more than the expected number of etcd members, the extra etcd processes will [fall back][fall-back] to being [proxies][proxy] by default.

 The URL you will use in this case will be `https://myetcd.local/v2/keys/discovery/6c007a14875d53d9bf0ef5a6fc0257c817f0fb83` and the etcd members will use the `https://myetcd.local/v2/keys/discovery/6c007a14875d53d9bf0ef5a6fc0257c817f0fb83` directory for registration as they start.

 **Each member must have a different name flag specified. `Hostname` or `machine-id` can be a good choice.
 Or discovery will fail due to duplicated name.**